CodeYourFuture/curriculum/common-content/en/blocks/demo/index.md

 time=60
 +++

-At CYF we expect you to demo your work to the class.
+At {{<our-name>}} we expect you to demo your work to the class.
 You must have many opportunities to practice how to clearly and simply **explain your work to others**.
 This is really important both for interviews and for getting promoted later on.

 ## ⏰ Timekeeper